Stepanov-Sergey/GFFI/README.md

 	<center>

 to display the gallery
-and switch Pages->Advansed->Overrides->Process - twig
+and switch Pages->Advanced->Overrides->Process - twig

 ## To Do
 - [ ]  replace path <i>/site/grav/gallery</i> on the path of the current page: $dir= $grav['page']-> filePathClean(); does not work